 Wrought iron is also very easy to care for, it requires no attention at all.
 Simply run a soapy sponge on it once a season to restore a clean, fresh look.
 If ever your gate starts rusting a bit, simply apply rust-controller (with a brush or a spray can) before repainting the damaged area, and it will be as good as new for the upcoming six to ten years.

-“Lastly, if ever you’re giving a new life to a gate entirely covered with rust, the best solution is to sand it off before repainting”, shares Bernard Joly.
+“In the end, if ever you’re giving a new life to a gate entirely covered with rust, the best solution is to sand it off before repainting”, shares Bernard Joly.

 Last but not least: it can take on any shape you can imagine for unlimited creativity, especially if the “weathering steel” class of iron is available in your area.